Aliases for KAT2A Gene

 GeneCards Summary for KAT2A Gene

-KAT2A (K(Lysine) Acetyltransferase 2A) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include chromatin binding and histone deacetylase binding.
-An important paralog of this gene is BAZ1B.
+KAT2A (Lysine Acetyltransferase 2A) is a Protein Coding gene.
+Diseases associated with KAT2A include Spinocerebellar Ataxia 7 and Chromosome 16P13.3 Deletion Syndrome, Proximal.
+Among its related pathways are RNA Polymerase I Promoter Escape and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription coactivator activity.
+An important paralog of this gene is KAT2B.